 Maybe she baked the little ones’ favorite parve chocolate cake.

-And that night they went to bed in the wrapped stillness of Shabbat; in a peaceful quiet, they tucked their children in, the youngest one just a baby, born last month.
+And that night they went to bed wrapped in the stillness of Shabbat; in a peaceful quiet, they must have tucked their children in, the youngest one just a baby, born just a few months before.
 Maybe her body still ached from the memory of birth.
-Maybe he rubbed her back while she drifted off.
+Maybe he rubbed her back while she drifted off to sleep.

-Maybe they never heard the terrorist come in, the tinkling of glass, and his footsteps muffled by the whoosh of wind and rain.
+And then: The tinkling of glass.
+Footsteps muffled by the whoosh of wind and rain.

 Or maybe the children.

-Maybe the terrorist’s blade sliced swiftly through their vocal cords, severing them before they could scream.
+Maybe the terrorist’s knife sliced swiftly through their vocal cords, severing them before they could scream.